bjwalsh93/winfocus-fellowship/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy the WINFOCUS Fellowship website to Vercel.
+This guide will help you deploy the FAWUS Fellowship website to Vercel.

 ## Prerequisites